a4anandprakash/github-slideshow/_posts/0000-01-02-a4anandprakash.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our new slide!"
 ---
 This is anand's slide
 This is anand's latest slide